 If you have a pool in your backyard then this type of course is a MUST (and if you live local, this is the ONLY certified survival swim course around!) and it’s worth it even if you don’t have a pool.
 Kye can swim in ANY type of water and knows how to float if he ever fell in at a hotel, a friend’s house, etc. It’s a skill you must be taught in order to learn and I’m so glad we were able to give Kye this gift at such a young age!

-Tips for Your Child: I actually called Tiny Bubbles when we started building our house and asked for tips to prepare Kye for his lessons.
+Tips for Your Child: I actually called Tiny Bubbles when we started building our house and asked for tips to prepare Kye for his survival swimming lessons.
 Here’s some helpful hints!